 First an apology, I’ve been quiet for a few weeks but I have a good excuse.
 The long winter this year just kept me in hibernation longer than usual.
-It may still be freezing outside and the ground is at least the days are getting longer, so now it is time for planning a bit of travel.
+It may still be freezing outside and the ground is white, but at least the days are getting longer, so now it is time for planning a bit of travel.

-It seems that where ever you look these days the is some sort of disruptive startup or technology in the market and, when it comes to transport at least, it is highly colourful.
+It seems that where ever you look these days there is some sort of disruptive startup or technology in the market and, when it comes to transport at least, it is highly colourful.
 In 2013, Flixbus was founded in Germany and in 4 short years it has come to dominate the German intercity bus network with 90% of the market since it bought Postbus from Deutsche Bahn in 2016.
 They have also been rapidly expanding their network across Europe and are now the largest operator in France, Italy and Austria as well and their routes include 27 countries across Europe.

 Deutsche Bahn have actually begun to suffer a lot from this competition.
 People haven’t been renewing their Bahncards and new customers are getting hard to find.
 So if you received discount coupons from DB to renew your BahnCard in the last year, this is the reason.
 They are trying to stop their regular customers disappearing.

 So how does Flixbus work?
 The buses can be booked through a very simple app or on the website and there are many departures each day from a city like Frankfurt.
 The journeys take about twice as long as the train, so 6hrs 30mins to Munich instead of 3hrs by train.
-All Flixbuses have WiFi (not on some partners though), a toilet, refreshments for sale, and a guaranteed seat that you don’t have to pay extra for.
+All Flixbuses have WiFi (not on some partner services though), a toilet, refreshments for sale, and a guaranteed seat that you don’t have to pay extra for.
 That bugs me with the trains.
 The seats have lots of leg room, although that really depends on your legs :-).
-Only disadvantage is that not all seats have power sockets, but there are communal charging stations.
+The only disadvantage is that not all seats have power sockets, but there are communal charging stations.

 Buses leave centrally in Frankfurt from near the main train station and from the airport.